CursosAlbertoBasalo/ancert-cleancode-1/docs/1-code/4-data/1_4_kata - Blockchain.md

 ## Specifications

-You need to implement a simple blockchain that can store data in a list of blocs.
+You need to implement a simplified (no proof-of-work needed and fake hash) blockchain that can store data in a list of blocs.

 A block has the following properties: